 Everyone has their lists of all-time scariest movies.
 There are your usual staples, and then some underrated frightening flicks.
 Bone-chilling and nightmare inducing motion pictures that have riddled our fears the moment we pressed play.
-Check out who made our list, and if you’re a cinema buff, take a peek at The Gentle Manual’s other lists pertaining to film.

 Going to the beach is usually pretty awesome.
 But imagining the unknown below you can rush you out of the water quicker than you got in.
 Jaws really gave beach goers a real sense of fear, helping us realize we aren’t as high on the food chain in the ocean.
 Shark attacks are rare in reality, but are always a possibility.
 And we can all thank Jaws for letting us never forget that.

 2. Texas Chainsaw Massacre

 No matter how many times they remake it, what a terrifying concept.
 Though to popular misconception, it was barely based on a true event.
 Nonetheless, any road trip I take for the rest of my days, I’ll be praying the car doesn’t break down thanks Leather Face.

 Of all the movies on this list, this one frightens me the most.
 Such a scary thought.
 It flies, it’s from hell, has only a limited time to eat, and you’re what’s in it’s immediate vicinity.